eiszapfen2000/tgda/README.md

-# Real-Time Ocean Surface Generation and Rendering
+# Ocean Surface Generation and Rendering
-A real-time capable implementation of Tessendorf's choppy wave algorithm [Tessendorf1999a], augmented with four wave spectrum models from oceanographic research.
+A real-time capable implementation of Tessendorf's choppy wave algorithm [Tessendorf1999a], augmented with wave spectrum models from oceanographic research.

 ## Videos